scala/scala3/docs/docs/reference/contextual-implicit/multiversal-equality.md

 x == y      // typechecks, will always yield false
 ```

-If all the program does with `y` is compare it to other values of type `T`, the program will still typecheck, since values of all types can be compared with each other.
+If `y` gets compared to other values of type `T`,
+the program will still typecheck, since values of all types can be compared with each other.
 But it will probably give unexpected results and fail at runtime.

 Multiversal equality is an opt-in way to make universal equality
 safer.
 It uses a binary typeclass `Eql` to indicate that values of
 two given types can be compared with each other.
-The example above would not typecheck if `S` or `T` was a class
+The example above report a type error if `S` or `T` was a class
 that derives `Eql`, e.g.
 ```scala
 class T derives Eql
 ```
-Alternatively, one can also provide the derived implicit directly, like this:
+Alternatively, one can also provide an `Eql` implicit directly, like this:
 ```scala
 implicit for Eql[T, T] = Eql.derived
 ```